raspberrypilearning/dont-fall-through/en/step_3.md

 --- task ---

+Add the RigidBody component to the 'Player1' GameObject.

+--- /task ---

+--- task ---

-Add a new script caller 'PlayerController' to the 'Player1' GameObject:
+Add a new script called 'PlayerController' to the 'Player1' GameObject:

 --- code ---
 ---